-Rule One for all SAG-AFTRA members states that "No member shall work as a performer or make an agreement to work as a performer for any producer who has not executed a basic minimum agreement with the union which is in full force and effect, in any jurisdiction in which there is a SAG-AFTRA national collective bargaining agreement in place.
+Global Rule One states: No member shall render any services or make an agreement to perform services for any employer who has not executed a basic minimum agreement with the union, which is in full force and effect, in any jurisdiction in which there is a SAG-AFTRA national collective bargaining agreement in place.
 This provision applies worldwide.

-For Theatrical motion pictures, call (323) 549-6828
+Theatrical Motion Pictures: (323) 549-6828

-For Commercials/Industrials, call (323) 549-6858
+Commercials/Infomercials: (323) 549-6858

 Corporate/Educational: (323) 549-6858